397th Bombardment Squadron: World War II

 After the Japanese Attack on Pearl Harbor the Squadron was almost immediately deployed to David Field, Panama.
 The Squadron's B-17 Flying Fortress aircraft deployed elsewhere (mainly to Guatemala City Airport) to begin the Pacific patrols in early January 1942.
 The squadron was redesignated as the 397th Bombardment Squadron (Heavy) effective 22 April 1942.

 The return to David Field came just in time for deployment of the unit as a whole from David to Talara Airfield, Peru, where it arrived on 18 August.
 From there the squadron undertook the Pacific patrol arc out to Seymour Airport in the Galápagos Islands and, sometimes, on to Guatemala City Airport.
 These flights continued, almost non-stop, through May 1943, when the unit was relieved and returned to Río Hato Field in Panama.
 The LB-30s retained their original British serial numbers throughout their service with the squadron.
 Upon its return to Rio Hato on 4 May 1943, the 397th was transformed, as an entirely new cadre of personnel replaced the veterans of the Galapagos and earlier tours there.
 Three days later, the Squadron moved to Howard Field in the Canal Zone, although this was apparently a mere paper move of its headquarters, as the unit's aircraft and personnel actually remained at Rio Hato.

 On 1 January 1944, the squadron received orders to deploy four of its LB-30s to France Field to participate in the search for several marauding German U-boats which were causing considerable alarm in the Caribbean.
 While at France Field, the aircraft also flew navigational and bombing exercises.

 All of this was preparatory to the unit's deployment to the Galapagos Islands and, starting 7 April 1944, the ground echelon started movement to Balboa, Canal Zone, via truck for the transfer.
 The air element got four more B-24J's on 8 April and, with these, flew with the earlier two B-24J's and two B-24D's to Seymour Field in the Galapagos.
 Other missions, besides the normal long-distance patrols, saw 397th aircraft operating to Salinas Airport, Ecuador; Havana Airport, Cuba; Borinquen Field, Puerto Rico; Managua Airport, Nicaragua; Cartagena airport, Colombia and elsewhere throughout Central and South America.

 In February 1945, the unit was relieved from duty in the Galapagos and returned to Rio Hato, where the unit ended the war, on 1 November 1946 when it was inactivated.

 Reactivation in 2015

 On 1 May 2015, the unit was redesignated 7th Reconnaissance Squadron.
 It was reactivated at Naval Air Station Sigonella, Sicily, Italy on 15 May, where it replaced Detachment 1, 69th Reconnaissance Group.
-It is assigned to the 69th Group at Grand Forks Air Force Base, North Dakota.
+Initially assigned to the 69th Group, it is currently assigned to the 319th Operations Group at Grand Forks Air Force Base, North Dakota.